Planning Tool · Not a Proposal

 $540k–$780k/yr

 Blended estimate based on typical usage mix.
-Actual will depend on how actively your team uses Claude day-to-day.
+Actual will depend on how actively your team uses your chosen AI platform day-to-day.

 4